HBS Craeyenhout

 HBS Craeyenhout is an omnisports club based in The Hague that fields teams in association football, cricket and hockey.
 The club is best known for its football team, which is one of the original clubs of Dutch football, and three times national champions (1903–04, 1905–06,1924–1925).
 The football club refused to enter into professionalism in the 1950s and has played at the amateur level ever since.
-It currently plays in the Hoofdklasse.
+It currently plays in the Vierde Divisie, the fifth tier of the Dutch football league system.

 Football

 Founded in 1893, HBS Craeyenhout spent a period of 58 years – 1896 to 1954 – in the top division of Dutch football, winning the league in 1903–04, 1905–06 and 1924–1925.
 The club contributed a number of players to the Dutch national side, and chose to keep playing as an amateur team.
-A notable part in HBS Craeyenhout's history is when they defeated Racing of Belgium 1-0 in the 1901 Coupe Ponthoz Final, a competition that is considered one of the predecessors to UEFA-sanctioned European competitions.
+A notable part in HBS Craeyenhout's history is when they defeated Racing of Belgium 1–0 in the 1901 Coupe Ponthoz Final, a competition that is considered one of the predecessors to UEFA-sanctioned European competitions.